KubeRocketCI/docs/docs/user-guide/add-application.md

 * **Codebase versioning type** - defines how will the application tag be changed once the new image version is built.
 There are two versioning types:
   * **default**: Using the `default` versioning type, in order to specify the version of the current artifacts, images, and tags in the Version Control System, a developer should navigate to the corresponding file and change the version **manually**.
   * **semver**: Using the `semver` versioning type, a developer indicates the version number from which all the artifacts will be versioned and, as a result, **automatically** registered in the corresponding file (e.g. pom.xml).
-When selecting the `semver` versioning type, the extra fields will appear, type the version number from which you want the artifacts to be versioned:
+When selecting the `semver` versioning type, the extra fields will appear, type the version number from which you want the artifacts to be versioned.
+This versioning type is recommended and selected by default.

       :::note
-        The **Start Version From** field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
+        The **Start Version From** field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10 (0.1.0 by default).
+The **Suffix** field is also mandatory and has the **SNAPSHOT** value by default.
 Please refer to the [Semantic Versioning](https://semver.org/) page for details.
       :::

 * **Deployment Options** - select the deployment option available.